 We make things and teach other folks how to make things!

 Our mission is to empower and educate women and girls to explore, discover, and create positive change in their own lives and in their communities.
-To achieve this goal, we provide open-source project and tool tutorials, in-person workshops, and custom project-based curriculum in Science-Technology-Engineering-Art-Mathematics (“STEAM”) fields.
+To achieve this goal, we provide open-source project and tool tutorials, in-person workshops, and custom project-based curriculum in Science-Technology-Engineering-Art-Mathematics (“STEAM”) fields that provide real-life experience and prepare folks for their future.

 We believe that education is the key to a successful, equitable, and progressive society.
 The more we know, the more problems we can solve and the better we can solve them!
 Our goal is to teach our students critical thinking and problem-solving skills alongside practical, career-ready skills in STEAM fields.
 We recognize that educators don’t always have the time, money, or resources to spend on creating STEAM content for their classrooms, so we offer quick and affordable activities that can be easily implemented in a wide variety of subjects.